Exciting Article Updates! January 13, 2020

 The current state of cloud file storage for Windows-based organizations in Azure is continuing to evolve at an accelerated pace.

-For larger organizations who need larger file shares, SAML/Single Sign On and higher performance, Azure NetApp Files connected to VM based Active Directory Domain Controllers and MyWorkDrive is a better alternative.
+For larger organizations who need larger file shares and higher performance, Azure NetApp Files connected to VM based Active Directory Domain Controllers and MyWorkDrive may a better alternative.

 Azure NetApp Files customer will need to keep in mind they will need to deploy and manage a separate backup service or appliance until Azure NetApp Files provides an integrated backup solution some time later this year.